I am a writer, speaker and trainer with an interest in the role of women in the public space, particularly in politics and the Labour Party.

 Since then I have conducted research and published reports on a range of issues, including leadership in local government, women in elections, and the effect of government policy on women in decision-making roles.
 I have given evidence to various inquiries, including the Speaker’s Conference and Select Committees, and I have worked with a variety of organisations in the women’s and democracy sectors.
 The Centre for Women and Democracy closed in 2018.

-I live in Leeds, and am a long-standing, very happy, but also very apprehensive, Leeds United season ticket holder.
+I still live in Leeds, and am a long-standing, very happy, but also always very apprehensive, Leeds United season ticket holder.